 We will not return to a hard border between Northern Ireland and Ireland.
 We want that free flow of goods, services and people to be able to continue—of course we are committed to the common travel area—and we also want the free flow of goods, services and people between Northern Ireland and the rest of the United Kingdom.
 That is why we took the position that we did on the proposal that came forward last week from the European Commission.
 That would have meant a border down the Irish sea, which is unacceptable.

 No one can doubt the determination of our Prime Minister to get the very best deal for our country in these most difficult of negotiations.
 In her speech on Friday, she was frank about the complexity and economic consequences of the deal that she seeks with the European Union.
-In the spirit of that frankness, and given that it is undoubtedly the case that any deal will bear considerable administrative costs, will the Prime Minister undertake to keep this House, and therefore our constituents, fully appraised of those administrative costs of our eventual relationship and deal with the European Union?
+In the spirit of that frankness, and given that it is undoubtedly the case that any deal will bear considerable administrative costs, will the Prime Minister undertake to keep this House, and therefore our constituents, fully apprised of those administrative costs of our eventual relationship and deal with the European Union?

 As we have said before, we will of course make information available to this House, when it is possible to do so, as we go through this process of negotiation.
 A certain amount of information has already been made available, for example about the amount of money that my right hon.
-Friend the Chancellor of the Exchequer set aside for the contingency preparations that are being made by Government Departments.
+Friend the Chancellor of the Exchequer set aside for the contingency preparations that are being made by Departments.
 My right hon.
-Friend will be aware of some of the other steps that we have taken, including setting up two new Departments when I became Prime Minister in order to ensure that we had a Department focused on exiting the European Union and another—the Department for International Trade—focused absolutely on making a success of the opportunities that will be open to us once we have left the EU.
+Friend will be aware of some of the other steps that we have taken, including setting up two new Departments when I became Prime Minister, to ensure that we had a Department focused on exiting the European Union and another—the Department for International Trade—focused absolutely on making a success of the opportunities that will be open to us once we have left the EU.

 The Prime Minister is still proposing that we will be outside a customs union and have different external tariffs and commercial policies, which she knows will mean burdensome rules of origin checks, and customs checks on goods crossing borders to ensure that businesses do not evade or avoid those different external tariffs.
 She has proposed that 80% of businesses in Ireland would be exempt from any of those checks, but she will be aware that security experts have warned of the risk from not just physical infrastructure at the border, but an increased incentive for smuggling, particularly given the links between smuggler groups and paramilitary organisations.
 Why is she continuing to pursue a policy on the customs union that involves a risk of increasing both the smuggling and security threats?